Liz-Le/Coursera_Capstone/README.md

 # Coursera_Capstone
-This notebook is mainly used for the Capstone Project of the IBM Data Science Professional Ccertificate
+This notebook is mainly used for the Capstone Project of the IBM Data Science Professional Certificate